 Cold and flu viruses spread when an infected person coughs or sneezes.
 These viruses can also be transmitted by shaking hands.
 Everyone should always wash their hands before eating and after going outside.
 Ordinary soap is sufficient.
 Waterless hand cleansers that contain an alcohol-based gel are also effective.
 Antibacterial soaps add little protection, particularly against viruses.
 Wiping surfaces with a solution that contains 1 part bleach to 10 parts water is very effective in killing viruses.

-Influenza Vaccine.
-Doctors recommend that most people receive annual influenza vaccinations in October or November.
+Influenza Vaccine: Most people should receive an annual influenza vaccination in October or November.
 Because influenza viruses change from year to year, influenza vaccines are redesigned annually to match the anticipated viral strains.

 Flu vaccines are now recommended for virtually everyone over 6 months of age, except for those allergic to eggs or other vaccine compounds.